-Wartime Canada: A window into the Canadian experience during the world wars - The site makes the visual heritage of 'Canada at war' freely available in digital form.
-The emphasis is on the kind of material that is usually regarded as disposable – the very material that was omnipresent in the lives of Canadians during World War I and World War II.
+Wartime Canada: A window into the Canadian experience during the World Wars - The site makes the visual heritage of 'Canada at war' freely available in digital form.
+The emphasis is on the kind of material that is usually regarded as disposable – the very material that was omnipresent in the lives of Canadians during the First World War and the Second World War.

 Canadian Military Journal - Canadian Military Journal is the official professional journal of the Canadian Forces and the Department of National Defence.